sumanth-nirmal/BehavioralCloning/writeup_report.md

 **Training and predicting**

 * collect the data and modify the path accordingly in *processData.py*
-* `python processData.py` this should iterate through all the images in the folder and generate pickle file
-* `python model.py` loads the pickled data and trains over it and should generate the model *model.json* and the model with weights *model.h5* change the epochs if required
+* `python model.py` loads the pickled data and trains over it and should generate the model *model.json* and the model with weights *model.h5* and weights as *weight.h5* change the epochs if required
 * `python drive.py model.h5 run1`
 this should use the pre trained weights and the model and predict the steering angle